Is Online Sports Betting Legal in New Mexico?

 It says that all Class III gambling is allowed which includes both sports betting and pari-mutuel wagering.

 The Tribe may conduct, only on Indian Lands, subject to all of the terms and conditions of this Compact, any or all forms of casino-style gaming, including but not limited to slot machines and other forms of electronic gaming devices; all forms of poker, blackjack and other casino-style card games, both banked and unbanked; roulette; craps; keno; wheel of fortune; pai gow; and other games played in casino settings; and any form of a lottery.

 Details of the current standing are as follows:

-- First state to take bets without official state legislature regulating sports betting.
+- The first state to take bets without official state legislature regulating sports betting.

 - Tribal-State compact allows all forms of Class III gaming.